 An Objective Ranking of America's Baseball Stadiums: Three-Fourths Edition (Updated)

-A few years back, my cousin and her husband set out on a venture to travel to all thirty baseball stadiums.
+A few years back, my cousin and her husband set out on a venture to travel to all 30 baseball stadiums.
 A lover of baseball myself, I had already racked up a few ballparks on my own; however, two are better than one.
 Once my baseball loving husband decided to jump on board, we were up for the challenge.
 This past July, we reached the three-fourths mark.

 I have decided to rank each stadium so far (an updated list will occur when I have finished) based on three simple criteria, also known as the 3 A's:

 - The Atmosphere - this includes the fans and their enthusiasm.
 The more diehard and crazy they are, the further up on the list the stadium will fall.